markanewman/Legendary-Sniffle/README.md

-This is a re-invisioning of a pre-step to a project I completed with a friend of mine[^10].
+This is a re-envisioning of a pre-step to a project I completed with a friend of mine[^10].

 # Introduction